-One of these interviews took place at the Ijtihad bookshop, in Algiers.
-“My” interviewee was telling me about how he became an activist.
-He began his story with his own experience of independence: like many others, his family had migrated to Algiers during the war, fleeing violence; but because of the violence caused by the OAS (the Secret Army Organization, a pro-French Algeria terrorist organization) in 1962 in the city, they took refuge in their home village in Kabylia again.
-He remembered various tasks that he and other village youth had taken on during the transitional period between the cease-fire in March and independence in July, as well as during the summer of 1962.
-These included visiting surrounding areas to record the numbers of dead, of survivors, of houses destroyed, the needs in food etc. They also took part in reburial ceremonies for the mujahidin whose bodies had been brought back to the village: from the moment of the cease-fire, relatives of the combatants had gone in search of the their bodies, and — when they were able to find them — brought the remains back to be buried in their village cemetery.
-The youth who attended such ceremonies sang nationalist anthems [anashid], lined up in scout outfits, playing a quasi-official role in ceremonies that were only just being invented, thus representing the absent (or the not-yet-present) authority of the Algerian state.Continuer la lecture de « In search of the missing after the Algerian War for Independence »
+One of these interviews took place at the Ijtihad bookstore, in Algiers.
+I was interviewing a man who was telling me about how he had become an activist.
+He began his story with his own experience of independence, in 1962: like many others, his family had migrated to Algiers during the war, fleeing violence in the countryside; but because of the increasing violence in the city, caused by the OAS (the Secret Army Organization, a pro-French Algeria terrorist organization), the family sought refuge back in their home village in Kabylia.
+Along with other village youth, he reminisced, they had undertaken various tasks during the transitional period (between the cease-fire in March and independence in July), as well as during the summer of 1962.
+These had visited the surrounding area to record the numbers of dead, of survivors, of destroyed houses, as well as the needs in food in each village in order to organize support.
+They also took part in reburial ceremonies for the mujahidin, the combatants killed during the war: from the cease-fire onwards, their relatives had gone in search of their bodies, and whenever they were able to find them, endeavored to bring back their remains in order to be buried them in their village cemetery.
+The youth, lined up in scout outfits, attended these reburial ceremonies, sang nationalist anthems [anashid], and played a quasi-official role in ceremonies that were only just being invented, thus representing the absent (or the not-yet-present) authorities of the Algerian state.Continuer la lecture de « In search of the missing after the Algerian War for Independence »